How to be a Financial Powerhouse – the Powerful Benefits of Compound Interest

 What is simple interest?

 Simple interest is the amount of the initial investment calculated with the agreed upon rate.
-Just as the name implies it’s an easier, simpler, and more straightforward calculation.
+Just as the name implies, it’s an easier, simpler, and more straightforward calculation.

 You would use simple interest for a personal loan, or a car loan.
 If you are the “borrower” of money, this is the better deal for you.
+While compound interest account is used on investments and on credit card debt.

 Compound interest formula and simple interest formula